-With the open-source NativeScript command-line interface and an IDE or text editor of your choice, you can create, develop, store and build your apps entirely locally, free of charge and anonymously.
+With the open-source NativeScript command-line interface and an IDE or text editor of your choice, you can create, develop, store, and build your apps locally, free of charge and anonymously.
 Let’s look at how to set up the CLI for development.

 The NativeScript CLI is built on Node.js, and as such you need to have Node.js installed to use NativeScript.

-You can check whether you have Node.js set up by opening a terminal or command prompt on your development machine and executing
+To check whether you have Node.js installed, open a terminal or command prompt and execute

 node --version.
-If you get an error, head to https://nodejs.org/ and download and install the latest “LTS” (long-term support) distribution for your development machine.
+If there is an error, head to https://nodejs.org/ and download and install the latest “LTS” (long-term support) distribution and restart your terminal or command prompt.

 - If you’re on macOS and use Homebrew, you can alternatively install the Node.js LTS release by running

-brew update, to download the latest available updates and then
+brew update(to download the latest updates) and then

 - The NativeScript CLI supports a wide variety of Node.js versions, so if you already have Node.js installed you should be good to go.
 If, by chance, you’re running an unsupported version, the

-tns doctorcommand we’ll run momentarily will flag the problem so you can upgrade.
+tns doctorcommand will run momentarily and flag the problem so you can upgrade.

-Open your terminal or command prompt and execute the following command to install the NativeScript CLI from npm, which is Node.js’ package manager:
+Open your terminal or command prompt and execute the following command to install the NativeScript CLI from npm, which is the Node.js package manager:

 npm install -g nativescript